 The combined effects of explosive stressors, physical disturbances, and strike stressors proposed for training and testing events in Alternative 2 would have minimal impact on the ability of soft bottom, intermediate bottom, or hard bottom to function as habitat.
-The total area of mapped hard bottom (Figure 3.5-1 through Figure 3.5-4) in the Study Area is over 26,110,408 acres, which dwarfs the estimated 7.5 acres of potential impacts.
-Training activities under Alternative 2 would have a total footprint of potential impact of 82.0 acres across all habitat types from military expended materials and 9.0 acres from explosive detonations.
+The total area of mapped hard bottom (Figure 3.5-1 through Figure 3.5-4) in the Study Area is over 35,734,150 acres, which dwarfs the estimated 17.5 acres of potential impacts.
+Training activities under Alternative 2 would have a total footprint of potential impact of 108.5 acres across all habitat types from military expended materials and 8.5 acres from explosive detonations.
 This represents less than 0.01 percent of the bottom habitat within the Study Area.
-Testing activities under Alternative 2 would have a total footprint of potential impact of 71.0 acres from military expended materials and 16.0 acres from explosive detonations.
-This also represents less than 0.01 percent of the bottom habitat within the Study Area.
-The combined total proportional impact for training and testing is primarily to soft bottom habitat, much less to hard bottom and intermediate bottom substrate habitats, and very little to areas with unknown substrate type (Figure 3.5-18).
-See Appendix F (Military Expended Materials and Direct Strike Impact Analyses) for detailed impact analysis.
+Testing activities under Alternative 2 would have a total footprint of 52.5 acres from military expended materials and 10.5 acres from explosive detonations.
+This also represents less than 0.01 percent of the bottom habitat proportional impact for training and testing is primarily to soft bottom habitat, much less to hard bottom and intermediate bottom substrate habitats, and very little to areas with unknown substrate type (Figure 3.5-18).
+See Appendix F (Military Expended Materials and Direct Strike Impact Analysis) for detailed impact analysis.